tessercat/pbx-docs/client/notes.md

 until it retries every 30 seconds.

-# Client ID, session ID and peer ID
+# Peer ID

-They're all the same thing.

-See the security doc for more information on client/session ID identity.
+It's the client ID.

 I've used variable name `peerId` in the Peer class only as a reminder to myself